Don O'Riordan

-Donald Joseph O'Riordan (born 14 May 1957) is an Irish football coach and former professional player, who is the manager of Women's National League club Treaty United.
+Donald Joseph O'Riordan (born 14 May 1957) is an Irish football coach and former professional player, who most recently was the manager of Women's National League club Treaty United.
 O'Riordan notably played for Middlesbrough, Grimsby Town and Notts County amongst others and has previously been on the coaching staff at Sheffield United, in the role of technical director/coach of their feeder club Chengdu Blades F.C. in China.

 Club career

 Derby County

 O'Riordan was born in Dublin.
 A central defender or midfielder, he began his career as an apprentice with Derby County, turning professional in May 1975.
 His league debut came on 23 March 1977, as a 24th-minute substitute for Charlie George in a 0–0 draw away to Tottenham Hotspur.

 Tulsa Roughnecks

 He played twice on loan to Doncaster Rovers in January 1978 and struggling to make an impact at Derby, moved to NASL side Tulsa Roughnecks where he played in every game in his first NASL season.